ramsinghg2/test/README.md

+#  AZURE IoT C SDK integration into the QCS610 and Data posting to Azure Iot-hub
-# The main objective of this application is integrate the azure iot c sdk and control the camera streaming and also send the status of  camera recording to azure iot-hub.
+- The main objective of this application is integrate the azure iot c sdk and control the camera streaming and also send the status of  camera recording to azure iot-hub.

 ## About the project
   In this project, one can integrate the Azure IOT C sdk into the c610 platform and also create a small application to control the camera streaming and notify the status of camera to azure iot hub.
 The source tree of the project starts with the application directory (/home/user/azure)